aery-chan/aerys-discord/rules.md

 📝 Note: You will not be punished if the rule infraction is believed to be unintentional
 📝 Note: This does not apply for ground rules
+TODO: Have the community decide punishments instead of the admin team

 ### §1
-Do not negatively affect others, physically or emotionally
+Do not negatively affect others

+📝 Note: This rule depends heavily on [./#a](§1)